Register

 • Frames and flash are done with.

-• Your site is submitted to search engines
+• Your site is submitted to Search Engines

 • Crawlers will have no problem looking at it

-And we can get down to onpage optimization as it is.
+And we can get down to on-page optimization as it is.
 Exactly what you'll learn and do this time is:

-Both onpage and offpage optimization are done to get a better position in Search Engines, that is, to drive more visitors to your site.
+And, together with his 2 friends they decided whom to invite and gave out dozens of invitation cards.
+This is pretty much like off–page optimization works.
+Both on-page and off-page optimization can help you get a better position in Search Engines, that is, to drive more visitors to your site.
 Or, in terms of our material world, what you're going to do now will definitely drive more money to your bank account.
 So why wait?
 Let's go.

 3.1 Imagine you're on a plane, or What's a landing page?